 School buses transporting children are subject to many regulations on how they must operate, and traffic laws impose special caution on motorists who encounter school buses on the highway.
 Federal rules also impose stringent requirements on the construction of school buses.

 Seek Legal Help from Baltimore Bus Accident Lawyers

-For experienced legal help, call the Baltimore accident attorney team at the Law Offices of Randolph Rice today and tell us what happened to cause your injuries.
+For experienced legal help, call the Baltimore bus accident attorney team at Rice, Murtha & Psoras today and tell us what happened to cause your injuries.
 The consultation is always free.
-We’ll settle the case if that can be done fairly for you, and always remain ready to see the case through court if necessary.
+We’ll settle the case if that can be done fairly for you, and always remain ready to see the case through the court if necessary.
 There is no fee until you recover.
 Maryland has statutory time limits on filing a lawsuit, so don’t delay; make that call now.
 (410) 694-7291